How to Make a Brine: Salt Ratios for Pickling, Fermenting & Brining Meat

 Master brine percentages for every application—from crispy pickles to juicy turkey, from tangy sauerkraut to brined olives.
 Learn the science behind salt ratios and why precision matters.

-A brine is simply salt dissolved in water.
-But the ratio between those two things determines everything: whether your chicken stays juicy, whether your pickles stay crisp, whether your sauerkraut ferments or rots.
-Too little salt and bad bacteria thrive.
-Too much and you get an inedible slab of salt.
+A brine is just salt dissolved in water.
+But that ratio between those two things?
+It determines everything: whether your chicken stays juicy, whether your pickles stay crisp, whether your sauerkraut ferments or rots.
+Too little salt and bad bacteria take over.
+Too much and you've got an inedible salt lick.
 Get it right and food transforms—preserved, flavored, and alive with beneficial bacteria.

 What's a Brine Actually For?

-Flavor and moisture brines (meat brining): These brines are for raw meat—chicken, turkey, pork chops.
-The salt dissolves in the meat's cells and helps retain moisture during cooking.
-A 4-5% brine keeps meat juicy and seasoned throughout.
+Flavor and moisture brines (meat brining): These are for raw meat—chicken, turkey, pork chops.
+Salt gets into the meat's cells and helps it hold onto moisture during cooking.
+A 4-5% brine keeps meat juicy and seasoned all the way through.
 You soak the meat for 4-12 hours, then cook it normally.

-Preservation and fermentation brines (pickling): These brines prevent spoilage by creating an environment where bad bacteria can't survive, while beneficial Lactobacillus thrives.
+Preservation and fermentation brines (pickling): These brines stop spoilage by creating an environment where bad bacteria can't survive, while beneficial Lactobacillus thrives.
 Pickles, sauerkraut, kimchi, and fermented olives all use preservation brines.
-The salt percentage matters because it controls which microbes can grow.
+The salt percentage matters because it controls which microbes get to grow.

-Many people confuse these two purposes and either under-salt a preservation brine (inviting mold and spoilage) or over-salt a meat brine (making meat inedible).
-Know your goal before you measure.
+A lot of people mix up these two goals and either under-salt a preservation brine (hello, mold) or over-salt a meat brine (inedible).
+Know what you're going for before you measure anything.

 Understanding % Salinity (The w/v Method)

 Brine strength is measured in percent salinity: grams of salt per 100ml of water.
-This is called the weight/volume method (w/v).
+This is the weight/volume method (w/v).
 A "5% brine" means 5 grams of salt in 100ml of water.
+Simple.

 Why percentages instead of cups?
-Because cups are useless for brine.
+Because cups are basically useless for brine.
 A cup of water weighs roughly 240g, and different salt types have different densities.
 Measuring salt by volume is imprecise—a cup of table salt, sea salt, and Diamond Crystal kosher salt all weigh different amounts.
-Percentages (measured by weight) remove the guesswork.
+Percentages by weight remove all the guesswork.

 Quick formula: For a % salinity, multiply (desired % ÷ 100) × (water volume in ml).
 Example: 4% brine for 1 liter (1000ml) = 0.04 × 1000 = 40 grams salt.